cj1128/protohackers-ts/README.md

 ## 06 Speed Daemon

+- Packet parsing needs some work but it's straightforward
 - Need to write a client to send bytes to test the server, `bun run tools/tcp_hex_client.ts`